 Performs equipment operations work involving the operation, maintenance, and repair of heavy and light equipment.
-Works under general supervision, with limited latitude for the use of initiative and independent judgment.

 EXAMPLES OF WORK PERFORMED

 Operates a variety of light and heavy equipment involved in construction and maintenance projects such as rollers, graders, backhoes, front-end loaders, forklifts, dump trucks, or bulldozers.